I want to do an addition. Am I supposed to call an architect? Or a builder? What does Design Build mean?

 You hire an architect to design your project.
 You use that design to get bids from multiple contractors.
 You choose one of the contractors and they build your project.
 Design-Bid-Build, easy.

-The strengths of this method are that the architect acts as your agent through the process, you can get the project competitively bid and you may be able to get a more custom/creative design.
+The strengths of this method are that the architect acts as your agent through the process, you can get the project competitively bid, you may be able to get a more custom/creative design and most importantly, you have a set of drawings that serve as a reference for the contract you sign for construction.
 The weaknesses are that you may end up with a design that’s over your budget, the process can take longer and there could be finger-pointing between the architect and contractor if there a problems getting the project built.

 Benefits of Design-Bid-Build